mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 og:
   image: /assets/images/posts/2024-05-21-team-buy-in/og-image.jpg
 tagline: |
   <p>A consultancy engagement can be a very productive, gratifying collaborative process.
-That's _if_ the client team is onboard with having it come in to help</p>
+That's _if_ the client's team is onboard with having it come in to help</p>

 image: "/assets/images/posts/2024-05-21-team-buy-in/header-visual.jpeg"
 imageAlt: "A rocket icon on a grey image background"